 After lunch in Monteverde, we will transfer to our next exciting destination: Arenal.
-Soon, the pastures and farms along the route give way to a beautiful lush rainforest encircling the base of this impressive cinder cone volcano.
+The pastures and farms along the route soon give way to a beautiful lush rainforest encircling the base of this impressive cinder cone volcano.
 As we make our way into new habitats, new birds will likely come thick and fast!

 By late afternoon we will have arrived at our beautiful home for the next three nights.
 Perched high on a ridge less than two miles from the Arenal Volcano, our lodge here offers stunning views of both the cinder cone and Arenal Lake.
 Night Arenal Observatory Lodge